-- It is considered that he or she has gained in independence and is able to access a differentiated mainstream curriculum - The changing needs of the child indicate that alternative provision may be more appropriate.
+- It is considered that he or she has gained in independence and is able to access a differentiated mainstream curriculum. - The changing needs of the child indicate that alternative provision may be more appropriate. - The existing pupil is moving out of area and requires a new provision.